keshavpj1711/Python_100-Days/Day-wise assortment/Intermediate/Day 29/README.md

   - Even if you have done this `from tkinter import *` still you have to separately import it
 - To know how messagebox works see here - [Link](https://docs.python.org/3/library/tkinter.messagebox.html)

+## Generating random password

+- Now, to add random password generating functionality, we used the code that we created on Day 5.
+- We also made slight changes to the py_password_generator by using the concept of classes